thegooddocsproject/templates/base-template/about-base-template.md

 ## Introduction

-_{TBD: Introduction text below needs tweaking to align with revised base template structure.}_
+_{TBD: Introduction text below needs adjusting to align with revised base template structure.}_

 This document helps create a uniform, regulated template for producing multiple similarly structured documents, that is, as a base template to create any other template.
 The base template guides you through the steps to create a functional template that can be reused, adhered to, and followed consistently throughout.